 After defeating the Necrodancer as Cadence, the player has to fight him for the last time as Melody.
 The walls keep shrinking as the song gets closer to the end, crushing Melody at the very end.
 The song also slowly increases its tempo as it progresses.

-The Necrodancer will initially try to avoid Melody, depending on his numerous minions and the ever-shrinking wall to defeat you.
+The Necrodancer will initially try to avoid Melody, depending on his numerous minions and the ever-shrinking wall.
 At his last heart, he will gain an impenetrable shield and summon many skeletons behind him.
 The top part of the level will also be transformed into lava.
 Melody must defeat the skeletons and push the Necrodancer into the lava to win the fight.

 All shops sell items 3 at a time and accept a variety of currencies including gold, diamonds, and health.
 Gold is used as the score for the runs and is reset every run.
 Gold is dropped by monsters, and in some dungeon walls in All Zones Mode (visible by a shining glint).
 Diamonds are only found in non-All Zones modes on the dungeon floors and walls (replacing hidden gold).
 They must be spent in the lobby immediately after the run they are found for upgrades and item/spell unlocks.